Interference of Clocks: A Quantum Twin Paradox: Materials and Methods

-{\bfseries Funding} We acknowledge financial support from DFG through CRC 1227 (DQ-mat), project B07.
-The presented work is furthermore supported by CRC 1128 geo-Q, the German Space Agency (DLR) with funds provided by the Federal Ministry of Economic Affairs and Energy (BMWi) due to an enactment of the German Bundestag under Grant No. 50WM1641 and 50WM0837, and by ``Nieders\"achsisches Vorab'' through the ``Quantum- and Nano- Metrology (QUANOMET)'' initiative within the project QT3 and through ''F\"orderung von Wissenschaft und Technik in Forschung und Lehre'' for the initial funding of research in the new DLR-SI Institute.
+{\bfseries \sffamily Funding:} We acknowledge financial support from DFG through CRC 1227 (DQ-mat), project B07.
+The presented work is furthermore supported by CRC 1128 geo-Q, the German Space Agency (DLR) with funds provided by the Federal Ministry of Economic Affairs and Energy (BMWi) due to an enactment of the German Bundestag under Grant No. 50WM1641, 50WM1556 (QUANTUS IV), 50WM1956 (QUANTUS V) and50WM0837, as well as by ``Niedersächsisches Vorab'' through the ``Quantum- and Nano- Metrology (QUANOMET)'' initiative within the project QT3 and through ``Förderung von Wissenschaftund Technik in Forschung und Lehre'' for the initial funding of research in the new DLR-SI Institute.
 The work of IQ\textsuperscript{ST} is financially supported by the Ministry of Science, Research and Arts Baden-W\"urttemberg.
 DS gratefully acknowledges funding by the Federal Ministry of Education and Research (BMBF) through the funding program Photonics Research Germany under contract number 13N14875.
-MZ acknowledges support through ARC DECRA grant no. DE180101443 and ARC Centre EQuS CE170100009.
-WPS thanks Texas A{\&}M University for a Faculty Fellowship at the Hagler Institute for Advanced Study at Texas A{\&}M University and Texas A{\&}M AgriLife for the support of this work.

-{\bfseries Author contributions} All authors contributed to scientific discussions, the execution of the study, and the interpretation of the results.
-SL and AF contributed equally to this work.
-SL, AF, CU, FDP and EG prepared the manuscript with input from all other authors.
-EMR, WPS and EG supervised the project.
+M.Z. acknowledges support through ARC DECRA grant no. DE180101443 and ARC Centre EQuS CE170100009.
+W.P.S. thanks Texas A{\&}M University for a Faculty Fellowship at the Hagler Institute for Advanced Study at Texas A{\&}M University and Texas A{\&}M AgriLife for the support of this work.\\[1ex] {\bfseries \sffamily Author contributions:} All authors contributed to scientific discussions, the execution of the study, and the interpretation of the results.
+S.L. and A.F. contributed equally to this work.
+S.L., A.F., C.U., F.D.P. and E.G. prepared the manuscript with input from all other authors.
+E.M.R., W.P.S. and E.G. supervised the project. \\[1ex] {\bfseries \sffamily Competing interests:} All authors declare that they have no competing financial and nonfinancial interests. \\[1ex] {\bfseries \sffamily Data and materials availability:} All data generated or analyzed during this study are included in this published article or are available from the corresponding author on reasonable request.